janosh/svelte-multiselect/src/routes/(demos)/(button-group)/button-group/+page.md

 Per-option tooltips come from each option's `tooltip` field. `tooltip_options` forwards everything else to the [`tooltip`](attachments#tooltip) attachment, so `tooltip_options={{ allow_html: true }}` renders rich content instead of escaping it.
+Only turn that on for trusted or sanitized markup — an HTML tooltip built from user-controlled text is an XSS vector.